wmertens/compiled-i18n/Readme.md

 ## To discover

-- helper for qwik, what API?
+- helpers for Qwik, what API?

-  - I18n links use `_` for the href
+  - I18n links can use `_` for the href
+  - calling `locale()` inside layout.tsx for route-based locale selection
+  - calling the setLocaleGetter in the server entry point
   - entry.ssr.tsx:

     ```tsx